smurfalexis/project_template/README.md

 ## Bootstrap
-Bootstrap 5.2 along with popperjs 2.11.5 has been installed. assets/config/_bootstrap_variables.scss includes Bootstrap variables that can be modified.
+Bootstrap 5.2 along with popperjs 2.11.5 has been installed.

+Modify Bootstrap variables in assets/config/_bootstrap_variables.scss

 ## Run in dev mode